T3mps/Kronos/README.md

 - Toolkit API included
 - ImGui integration

+## Downloading
+Upon first download and run, a `kronos.xml` file will be generated in the working directory data folder.
+By default, this is `%appdata%/Kronos/data`.
+Inside, you will need to specify your license key acquired from ([kronosengine.com](https://kronosengine.com/)].

 ## Creating an application with Kronos
 The only required implementations are a `Main` class, and a one which extends the `Application` base class.